Victorien Sardou: Personal life and death

 He obtained the Légion d'honneur in 1863 and was elected a member of the Académie française in 1877.
 Sardou died on 8 November 1908 in Paris.
 He had been ill for a long time.
-Official cause of death was pulmonary congestion.
+The official cause of death was pulmonary congestion.

 Writing style

 Sardou modelled his work after Eugène Scribe.
 It was reported in Stephen Sadler Stanton's intro to Camille and Other Plays that Sardou would read the first act of one of Scribe's plays, rewrite the rest, and then compare the two.
 One of his first goals when writing was to devise a central conflict followed by a powerful climax.
 From there, he would work backwards to establish the action leading up to it.
 He believed conflict was the key to drama.

 He was ranked with the two undisputed leaders of dramatic art at that time, Augier and Dumas.
-He lacked the powerful humour, the eloquence and moral vigour of the former, the passionate conviction and pungent wit of the latter, but he was a master of clever and easy flowing dialogue.
-He adhered to Scribe's constructive methods, which combined the three old kinds of comedy —the comedy of character, of manners and of intrigue— with the drame bourgeois, and blended the heterogeneous elements into a compact body and living unity.
-He was no less dexterous in handling his materials than his master had been before him, and at the same time opened a wider field to social satire.
-He ridiculed the vulgar and selfish middle-class person in Nos Intimes (1861: anglicized as Peril), the gay old bachelors in Les Vieux Garçons (1865), the modern Tartufes in Seraphine (1868), the rural element in Nos Bons Villageois (1866), old-fashioned customs and antiquated political beliefs in Les Ganaches (1862), the revolutionary spirit and those who thrive on it in Rabagas (1872) and Le Roi Carotte (1872), the then threatened divorce laws in Divorçons (1880).
+He adhered to Scribe's constructive methods, which combined the three old kinds of comedy —the comedy of character, of manners and of intrigue— with the drame bourgeois, and blended the heterogeneous elements into a compact body.
+He opened a wider field to social satire: He ridiculed the vulgar and selfish middle-class person in Nos Intimes (1861: anglicized as Peril), the gay old bachelors in Les Vieux Garçons (1865), the modern Tartufes in Seraphine (1868), the rural element in Nos Bons Villageois (1866), old-fashioned customs and antiquated political beliefs in Les Ganaches (1862), the revolutionary spirit and those who thrive on it in Rabagas (1872) and Le Roi Carotte (1872), the then threatened divorce laws in Divorçons (1880).